This web application visualizes how successful universities

 or research-focused institutions collaborate.

 About This web application visualizes how successful universities or research-focused institutions collaborate.
-The application is based on papers (articles, reviews and conference papers) published between 2007 and 2011 in 17 subject areas.
-For each subject area, those institutions (universities and research-focused institutions worldwide) were selected in the SCImago Institutions Ranking which published at least 500 papers in the publication period.
+The application is based on papers (articles, reviews and conference papers) published between 2012 and 2016 in several subject areas and in “All areas”.
+For each subject area (and for “All areas”), those institutions (universities and research-focused institutions worldwide) were selected in the SCImago Institutions Ranking which published at least 500 papers in the publication period.
 We refer to these institutions as "reference institutions".
 For every reference institution, the collaborating institutions were identified.
 Collaborating institutions are those which have co-authored at least ten publications with the respective reference institution.
 We refer to the collaborating institutions as “network institutions”.
-We estimated statistical models (Bayesian multilevel logistic regressions) for the 17 subject areas.
-The statistically estimated best paper rates which the reference institutions have achieved with its network institutions are visualized.
+We estimated statistical models (Bayesian multilevel logistic regressions).
+The statistically estimated best paper rates (from the models) which the reference institutions have achieved with its network institutions are visualized.
 The best paper rate gives the proportion of highly cited papers from an institution and is considered generally as a robust indicator for measuring citation impact.
-Co-authorship networks (based on institutional affiliations) show how successfully overall an institution (reference institution) has collaborated compared to all the other institutions in a subject area, and with which other institutions (network institutions) an institution has collaborated best.
+Co-authorship networks (based on institutional affiliations) show how successfully overall an institution (reference institution) has collaborated compared to all the other institutions, and with which other institutions (network institutions) an institution has collaborated best.

-A detailed description of the underlying data and methods as well the functionality of the application is available in our publication "Excellence networks in science: A Web-based application based on Bayesian multilevel logistic regression (BMLR) for the identification of institutions collaborating successfully" (arxiv, ScienceDirect).
+A detailed description of the methods as well the functionality of the application is available in our publication "Excellence networks in science: A Web-based application based on Bayesian multilevel logistic regression (BMLR) for the identification of institutions collaborating successfully" (arxiv, ScienceDirect).

 Reference institution: A reference institution provides for the ego in the egocentric network.
-The institution has published at least 500 papers between 2007 and 2011 in a certain subject area (and is also included in our web application excellencemapping.net for these publication years).
+The institution has published at least 500 papers between 2012 and 2016 in a certain subject area or in “All areas” (and is also included in our web application excellencemapping.net for these publication years).
 For a reference institution, the network of collaborating institutions can be visualized.
+For the networks in “All areas”, we additionally restricted the number of included institutions to 522; otherwise, the statistical model had not performed.
+These institutions belong to the best institutions worldwide in terms of best paper rate or number of co-authored papers, respectively.

 Network institution: Network institutions appear as collaborating institutions of reference institutions, but their own network of collaborating institutions cannot be shown.
 Only collaborating institutions with at least ten joint papers with the reference institution are considered.